…to the one not working, but believing on Him justifying the ungodly, his faith is counted for righteousness.

 What’s wrong with the doctrine of Imputed Righteousness?

-1. Imputed Righteousness reassures its adherents that they need not fear eternal torment by, or separation from, God after death.
+1. IR reassures believers in Christ that they need not fear eternal torment by, or separation from, God after death.
 (The teaching that “hell” in the New Testament means postmortem torment is also on my Six Heresies list.)
-Imputed Righteousness provides a kind of counter-balance to the heinous belief that God is capable of, and fully intends to, keep some (perhaps a majority) of human beings, who He magnificently made in His own image and for His own glory and pleasure, in torment for eternity to satisfy His own need for holiness (with “holiness” – or justice – defined as a characteristic that requires the imposition of suffering on those who rebel or otherwise cause suffering threw their wickedness.)
-Imputed Righteous(IR) functions to reassure Constantinian Christians of a better fate for themselves than the impending damnation they believe awaits others, while explaining how “faith alone” is sufficient for God to distinguish between Christians and non-Christian, even if the Christians are little (or no) better than non-Christians in terms of love, joy, peace, justice & good works.
+IR (Imputed Righteousness) provides a kind of counter-balance to the heinous belief that God is capable of, and fully intends to, keep some (and perhaps a majority) of human beings in torment for eternity to satisfy His own need for holiness.
+IR functions to reassure Constantinian Christians of a better fate for themselves than the impending damnation they believe awaits others, while explaining how “faith alone” is sufficient for God to distinguish between Christians and non-Christian, even if the Christians are little (or no) better than non-Christians in terms of actual love, joy, peace, justice & good works.

-2. The phrase “imputed righteousness”, itself, is nowhere used in Scripture.
+2. The label “imputed righteousness”, itself, is nowhere used in Scripture.
 Biblical texts taken by Constantinian Christians to allude to imputed righteousness are better explained differently – as I will show later.

 3. There is no explicit teaching in Scripture that says we are hidden in Christ from God.
-Paul says the believer’s life is hidden “with Christ in God” (Col 3:3) meaning, I think, that the believer’s inner life – their vision, purpose, satisfaction and joy in God, which powers their visibly good behaviour and deeds – is hidden from the world, along with Christ whom the world also neither sees nor gets.
+Paul says the believer’s life is hidden “with Christ in God” (Col 3:3) meaning, I think, that the believer’s inner life – not the same thing at all.

-4. Imputed Righteousness (IR) diminishes a believer’s motivation to earnestly strive to leave the wilderness of sin and to enter God’s rest where s/he is enabled to be good in actuality.
-“Earnest striving” is what Heb 4:11 says we need to do “to enter God’s rest.”
+4. IR diminishes a believer’s motivation to earnestly strive to leave the wilderness of sin and to enter God’s rest where s/he is enabled to be good in actuality.
+Has earnest striving any place in the Christian life?
+Yes – “earnest striving” is what Heb 4:11 says we need to do “to enter God’s rest.”
 It is akin to Jesus saying we should earnestly strive to enter the narrow gate (Luke 13:24 ) & to Paul’s teaching that God will reward those who earnestly strive to do well (Rom 2:7).

-5. IR, together with the Constantinian version of “justification by faith” produces the general lack of sanctification and Christlikeness in the Constantinian Church that has existed throughout the last 1700 years and not least today.
+5. IR, together with the Constantinian version of “justification by faith” produces the general lack of sanctification and Christlikeness in the Constantinian Church over the course of the last 1700 years and still today.
 Yes there have been plenty of exceptions to this but they have come from people guided more by their conscience than by traditional orthodoxy, who arise despite, not because of, Constantinian theology.

-The young Luther rediscovering the importance of faith in justification, is an example of a person of conscience prompting a different reading of Scripture, even as the older Luther’s with his active encouragement of State leaders to slaughter tens of thousands of European peasants seeking better living conditions is an example of the problem with IR.
-(See Dominic Erzodain’s excellent “The Soul of Doubt” for his analysis of the change in Luther’s doctrinal emphasis over time.)
+The young Luther rediscovering the that forgiveness is freely given by God upon repentance (no indulgences to pay) is an example of a person of conscience prompting a different reading of Scripture.
+However, later in life with IR under his belt, Luther activlye encouraged the slaughter tens of thousands of European peasants seeking better living conditions.
+(Also see Dominic Erzodain’s excellent “The Soul of Doubt” for his analysis of the change in Luther’s doctrinal emphasis over time.)

 - saving faith exists separately in a person from a good heart and a life of good deeds.